rOpenGov/giscoR/tests/testthat/_snaps/gisco-attributions.md

       When data downloaded from GISCO
-      is used in any printed or electronic publication, in addition to any other provisions applicable to the whole Eurostat website, data source will have to be acknowledged in the legend of the map and in the introductory page of the publication with the following copyright notice:
+      is used in any printed or electronic publication, in addition to any other provisions applicable to the whole Eurostat website, the data source must be acknowledged in the legend of the map and on the introductory page of the publication with the following copyright notice: